FasterXML/jackson/CLA-jackson-2026.md

 ## Individual Contributor License Agreement (ICLA) - version 2.0 (February 2026)

-Thank you for your interest in contributing to the Jackson project, under the Commonhaus Foundation (the "Project").

-In order to clarify the intellectual property license granted with Contributions from any person or entity, the Project must have a Contributor License Agreement (CLA) on file that has been signed by each Contributor, indicating agreement to the license terms below.
-This license is for your protection as a Contributor as well as the protection of the Project and its users;
-it does not change your rights to use your own Contributions for any other purpose.

-You accept and agree to the following terms and conditions for Your present and future Contributions submitted to the Project.
-Except for the license granted herein to the Project and recipients of software distributed by the Project, You reserve all right, title, and interest in and to Your Contributions.
+This Contribution License Agreement ("Agreement") is agreed to by the party signing below ("You"), and conveys certain license rights to the maintainer(s) of the Jackson project ("Maintainer") for Your contributions to the project.
+This Agreement is effective as of the latest signature date below.

-1. **Definitions**
+1. Definitions.

-    - "You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with the Project.
-    For legal entities, the entity making a Contribution and all other entities that control, are controlled by, or are under common control with that entity are considered to be a single Contributor.
-    For the purposes of this definition, "control" means (i) the power, direct or indirect, to cause the direction or management of such entity, whether by contract or otherwise, or (ii) ownership of fifty percent (50%) or more of the outstanding shares, or (iii) beneficial ownership of such entity.

-    - "Contribution" shall mean the code, documentation or other original works of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to the Project for inclusion in, or documentation of, any of the products owned or managed by the Project (the "Work").
+    "Code" means the computer software code, whether in human-readable or machine-executable form, that is delivered by You to Maintainer under this Agreement.

+    "Project" means any of the projects owned or managed by Maintainer in which software is offered under a license approved by the Open Source Initiative (OSI) (www.opensource.org) and documentation offered under an OSI or a Creative Commons license (https://creativecommons.org/licenses).

-    For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to the Project or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the Project for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+    "Submit" is the act of uploading, submitting, transmitting, or distributing code or other content to any Project, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the Project for the purpose of discussing and improving that Project, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Submission."

+    "Submission" means the Code and any other copyrightable material Submitted by You, including any associated comments and documentation.

+2. Your Submission.
+You must agree to the terms of this Agreement before making a Submission to any Project.
+This Agreement covers any and all Submissions that You, now or in the future (except as described in Section 4 below), Submit to any Project.

+3. Originality of Work.
+You represent that each of Your Submissions is entirely Your original work.
+Should You wish to Submit materials that are not Your original work, You may Submit them separately to the Project if You (a) retain all copyright and license information that was in the materials as You received them, (b) in the description accompanying Your Submission, include the phrase "Submission containing materials of a third party:" followed by the names of the third party and any licenses or other restrictions of which You are aware, and (c) follow any other instructions in the Project’s written guidelines concerning Submissions.

+4. Your Employer.
+References to "employer" in this Agreement include Your employer or anyone else for whom You are acting in making Your Submission, e.g. as a contractor, vendor, or agent.
+If Your Submission is made in the course of Your work for an employer or Your employer has intellectual property rights in Your Submission by contract or applicable law, You must secure permission from Your employer to make the Submission before signing this Agreement.
+In that case, the term "You" in this Agreement will refer to You and the employer collectively.
+If You change employers in the future and desire to Submit additional Submissions for the new employer, then You agree to sign a new Agreement and secure permission from the new employer before Submitting those Submissions.

+5. Licenses.

-2. **Grant of Copyright License.** Subject to the terms and conditions of this Agreement, You hereby grant to the Project and to recipients of software distributed by the Project a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.
+    a.
+Copyright License.
+You grant Maintainer a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license in the Submission to reproduce, prepare derivative works of, publicly display, publicly perform, and distribute the Submission and such derivative works, and to sublicense any or all of the foregoing rights to third parties.

-3. **Grant of Patent License.** Subject to the terms and conditions of this Agreement, You hereby grant to the Project and to recipients of software distributed by the Project a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work, where such license applies only to those patent claims licensable by You that are necessarily infringed by Your Contribution(s) alone or by combination of Your Contribution(s) with the Work to which such Contribution(s) were submitted.
+    b.
+Patent License.
+You grant Maintainer a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license under Your patent claims that are necessarily infringed by the Submission or the combination of the Submission with the Project to which it was Submitted to make, have made, use, offer to sell, sell and import or otherwise dispose of the Submission alone or with the Project, with the right to sublicense these rights to multiple tiers of sublicensees.
-    If any entity institutes patent litigation against You or any other entity (including a cross-claim or counterclaim in a lawsuit) alleging that your Contribution, or the Work to which you have contributed, constitutes direct or contributory patent infringement, then any patent licenses granted to that entity under this Agreement for that Contribution or Work shall terminate as of the date such litigation is filed.

-4. You represent that you are legally entitled to grant the above license.
-    If your employer(s) has rights to intellectual property that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to the Project, or that your employer has executed a separate Corporate CLA with the Project.

-5. You represent that each of Your Contributions is Your original creation (see section 7 for submissions on behalf of others).
-    You represent that Your Contribution submissions include complete details of any third-party license or other restriction (including, but not limited to, related patents and trademarks) of which you are personally aware and which are associated with any part of Your Contributions.

-6. You are not expected to provide support for Your Contributions, except to the extent You desire to provide support.
-    You may provide support for free, for a fee, or not at all.
-    Unless required by applicable law or agreed to in writing, You provide Your Contributions on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.

-7. Should You wish to submit work that is not Your original creation, You may submit it to the Project separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: [named here]".
+    c.
+Other Rights Reserved.
+Each party reserves all rights not expressly granted in this Agreement.
+No additional licenses or rights whatsoever (including, without limitation, any implied licenses) are granted by implication, exhaustion, estoppel or otherwise.

+6. Representations and Warranties.
+You represent that You are legally entitled to grant the above licenses.
+You represent that each of Your Submissions is entirely Your original work (except as You may have disclosed under Section 3).
+You represent that You have secured permission from Your employer to make the Submission in cases where Your Submission is made in the course of Your work for Your employer or Your employer has intellectual property rights in Your Submission by contract or applicable law.
+If You are signing this Agreement on behalf of Your employer, You represent and warrant that You have the necessary authority to bind the listed employer to the obligations contained in this Agreement.
+You are not expected to provide support for Your Submission, unless You choose to do so.
+UNLESS REQUIRED BY APPLICABLE LAW OR AGREED TO IN WRITING, AND EXCEPT FOR THE WARRANTIES EXPRESSLY STATED IN SECTIONS 3, 4, AND 6, THE SUBMISSION PROVIDED UNDER THIS AGREEMENT IS PROVIDED WITHOUT WARRANTY OF ANY KIND, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTY OF NONINFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.

-8. You agree to notify the Project of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.
+7. Notice to Maintainer.
+You agree to notify Maintainer in writing of any facts or circumstances of which You later become aware that would make Your representations in this Agreement inaccurate in any respect.

+8. Information about Submissions.
+You agree that contributions to Projects and information about contributions may be maintained indefinitely and disclosed publicly, including Your name and other information that You submit with Your Submission.

+9. Entire Agreement/Assignment.
+This Agreement is the entire agreement between the parties, and supersedes any and all prior agreements, understandings or communications, written or oral, between the parties relating to the subject matter hereof.
+This Agreement may be assigned by Maintainer.

+By signing or otherwise indicating your agreement with these terms, You accept and agree to the terms of this Contribution License Agreement for Your present and future Submissions to Maintainer.

 **Signature**